Complementary therapies are designed to work alongside conventional medicines and treatments rather than to replace them.

-- Ask your GP, rheumatologist or rheumatology nurse if they think the treatment might benefit you and if it might do any harm
+- Ask your GP, rheumatologist or physiotherapist if they think the treatment might help and if it might do any harm

-- Ask your GP if you can be referred for the therapy on the NHS
+- Ask if you can be referred for the therapy on the NHS

 - Find out whether there is a professional body for the therapy of your choice and ask your chosen therapist if they are a member of this association